 3) In some cases important variables not accounted for in the LANDIS-II vegetation and fire simulations (e.g., movement barriers) will also need to be integrated into the habitat suitability analyses during the post-processing stage.

-4) It is recommended that LANDIS-II simulations be conducted using an area larger than the study area of interest to mitigate the influence of simulation space boundaries on cells of interest.
-Thus, the study area of interest should be clipped from the output maps prior to further analyses.
+4) Because LANDIS-II simulations are usually conducted using an area larger than the study area of interest (to mitigate the influence of simulation space boundaries on cells of interest), the study area of interest might need to be clipped from the output maps prior to further statistical analyses.

 Major Versions